 Our Top Picks

 The best renters insurance companies focus on providing a range of coverage options at an affordable price while also making it easy for customers to purchase.
+The following companies checked all these boxes, and more, making them among the best renters insurance picks out there.

 State Farm offers a great combination of benefits that many renters would want out of their insurance.
 Renters across the country can get a quote online, by phone, or by talking to a local agent.
 Rates are typically lower than those of competitors and the national average cost for renters insurance.
 And if the renter already uses State Farm for their auto, life, umbrella, or other insurance needs, they can bundle their renters insurance with those policies for additional savings.
 Some discounts may vary by state and not apply to all renters, but State Farm’s already low prices mean renters don’t necessarily need to rely on discounts to get a low rate.

-Given that State Farm has both an AM Best rating of A++, a report for excellent customer satisfaction per the National Association of Insurance Commissioners, and a seamless web experience, users can feel confident their renters insurance claim will be handled correctly and promptly should they need to file one.
+Given that State Farm has an AM Best rating of A++, a report for excellent customer satisfaction per the National Association of Insurance Commissioners, and a seamless web experience, users can feel confident their renters insurance claim will be handled correctly and promptly should they need to file one.

 - Coverage area: 50 states and Washington, D.C.